-Mihaly Strausz, Vera's Uncle
+Artur Strausz, Vera's Uncle

-This is my uncle Mihaly [my mother's brother].
+Artur, my mother's brother.
 [He and two of his brothers] lived there with their parents [in Kallosemjen].

 They passed themselves off as farmers, but they didn't actually do anything.
 Then they were deported [in 1944], they all died in Auschwitz.